wasp-os/wasp-os/docs/appguide.rst

     application is too large to be compiled on the target.
 You may have to adopt the frozen module approach from the next section.

+To remove the application simply reboot the watch by pressing and holding the physical button until the watch enters OTA mode (this takes around five seconds).
+Once the watch is in OTA mode then press the phyiscal button again to return to normal mode with the application cleared out.

 Making it permanent
 ~~~~~~~~~~~~~~~~~~~

-To ensure you application survives a system reset (press the hardware
-button for around five seconds until the splash screen is seen, wait
-five seconds and then press again) then we must copy it to the device
+To ensure you application survives a reboot then we must copy it to the
-and ensure it gets launched during system startup.
+device and ensure it gets launched during system startup.

 .. note::

     Applications stored in external FLASH have a greater RAM overhead than
     applications that are frozen into the wasp-os binary.
+If you app does
-See next section for
+    not fix then see next section for additional details on how to embed
-    additional details.
+    your app in the wasp-os binary itself..

 To copy your application to the external FLASH try: